A tactical time slot management problem under mixed logit demand: Mathematical formulation

-In the TTSA-ML context, the utility of each delivery time slot primarily hinges on two factors: the time and price associated with it.
-The systematic component of the utility function is represented as:
+In the case of slot assortment, each alternative \(i\) corresponds to a delivery time slot and is characterized by its time, price, and potentially other attributes.
+The systematic component of the utility function is given by:

-Here, $t_i$ and $h_i$ denote the delivery time and price discount rate for delivery option $i$, and $f$ is the base delivery price (without any discounts).
-The parameters $\beta^{time}_{in}$ and $\beta^{price}_n$, known as time and price sensitivity parameters, reflect customers' preferences towards these attributes.
-The ML model allows for individual-specific parameters, typically assuming they follow normal distributions with means $\mu^{time}$ and $\mu^{price}$, and standard deviations $\sigma^{time}$ and $\sigma^{price}$, respectively.

-Similar to other logit models, the ML model assumes that the error terms $\xi_{in}$ follow independent and identically extreme value distributions, with location parameter $0$ and scale parameter $1$ (i.e., $\xi_{in} \sim$ EV(0,1)).
-Under these assumptions, the choice probability (\ref{choiceprob}) is given by\footnote{We refer the reader to \cite{Ben-Akiva2003DiscreteChoice} for a tutorial on deriving the logit probability.}: